dhkaneda/aws-s3-utility-belt/README.md

 ## Overview
 These functions are very destructive and can wipe out an account's buckets.
 They were put together to clean out educational accounts once students are done with their resources and a new class is prepped.
 If you have the necessary permissions on your account to delete buckets, you probably know what power you hold.

+## Known Issues
+Some buckets cannot because they must be addressed using a specified endpoint.
+Changing the region manually to reflect the redirect endpoint should do it - patch incoming.

 ## Requirements
   - execution environment will require AWS credentials with S3 capabilities
   - `node` version 18 LTS (created with, not tested with others)